currinjs/CurrinJS/packages/compiler-cli/README.md

 ## For developers
 ```
-# Build Angular and the compiler
+# Build Currin and the compiler
 ./build.sh

 # Copy over the package so we can test the compiler tests